unRealGamer28/check-mev-registry/README.md

 ## Features

-- Input your validator's public key to check if your validator is registered with public MEV boost relays.
+- Input your validator's public wallet address to check if your validator is registered with public MEV boost relays.
 - Clean and simple to use UI.